rhondusmithwick/CellSociety/Design.md

   * private void createCells(String cellType, double gridWidth, double gridHdeight, int cellsPerRow, int cellPerColumn)
   * private static Cell createCell(String cellType, double width, double height, double x, double y)
   	* switch statements based on cellType?
+    * returns a Cell of subclass cellType
 * The Grid class will recieve a list of cells from CellManager and allow them to be displayed
+*	The GUI class will display the options screen and monitor user input.
+It will redirect user signals to the appropriate CellSociety class method.

 Below is a diagram of the program's classes with some of their basic methods and how they will interact with each other.
+Note that the 'Options class' has been changed to be called the 'GUI class' in order to more clearly denote its functions.
 ![Design Diagram](Design_Images/Cell_Society_Class_Diagram.jpg "Class Diagram")

 ### User Interface